 Employees missing work due to poor health can be detrimental to your operations.
 One way to curtail this trend is to introduce a medical benefits package that’s fits your employees’ needs.
 Managers should also examine the workplace for any hazards that may contribute to illness, such as asbestos tiles or poor heating and ventilation.
 On a personnel level, consider the culture in the department.
 Is stress brought on by overworked employees?
+Perhaps they are having some challenges with effective time management.
 Could morale issues be a contributor to absenteeism?
 If those signs are present, take steps to eliminate factors that might contribute to a negative environment.

 Excessive Use of Paper

 The average office worker uses up to 10,000 sheets of paper annually, which adds up to the fact that 3.7 million tons (or 700 billion sheets) of paper is purchased in the U.S. every year.
 Look at ways to use email more effectively to see if you can cut down on paper use.
 Create PDF versions of documents to easily send over email, considering paying employees through online services rather than printing cheques and only send snail mail when you have to.
 To deliver larger electronic items, consider delivering them via Dropbox or WeTransfer.
 If you must use paper, try to reuse sheets or print on both sides.